Robert Kline describes himself as a lifelong Kennedy Democrat who voted twice for President Barack Obama.

-The telefilm, based on the play by Larry Kramer, excoriated Reagan for his allegedly anti-gay stance and unwillingness to even mention the word “AIDS.”
+The filmmaker says Larry Kramer’s play, “Normal Heart,” unfairly excoriated President Ronald Reagan for his allegedly anti-gay stance and unwillingness to even mention the word “AIDS.”

 “I seem to remember he was a principle speaker for Elizabeth Taylor’s amfAR Foundation.
 He raised $25 million for AIDS research,” Kline says.
 “If you’re gonna knock him, knock him on the facts.”

 “The Reagans: The Legacy Endures,” out Feb.
 3 on DVD, recaps the 40th president’s political ascendancy, how his Hollywood roots prepared him for the Oval Office and, most importantly, the deep bond he shared with wife Nancy Reagan.

 Viewers won’t find poorly vetted attacks on Reagan.
 The tone is celebratory, a compendium of powerful Reagan speeches that showcase the role he played, then and now, in the conservative movement.